enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 **What is it?**

 [Grabr](https://grabr.io/about) is a peer-to-peer shopping and delivery platform.
 It connects users seeking unique items around the world with travellers heading their way.
-Buyers post requests for items and choose how much they pay travellers from those who respond.
+Buyers post requests for items and choose how much they pay based on bids of travellers.
 Grabr earns money on each transaction with a service fee charged to the buyers.

 The start-up has secured a $3.5 million [seed investment](http://venturebeat.com/2016/08/25/grabr-takes-in-3-5-million-to-let-you-get-that-korean-cream-without-international-delivery-fees/) and has attracted over 50,000 users in around a year of operation.